 The original bandstand, dating back to the early 20th century, is one of the major attractions here.

 Enjoy views of it from various vantage points around the place.

-The park has fun train rides and a lively carousel to keep children engaged.
+Roger Williams Park has fun train rides and a lively carousel to keep children engaged.

-The Historical Downtown of Providence
+Visit the Historical Sights in Downtown Providence

 These have been carefully preserved as essential landmarks of historical significance.

-Downcity also houses more historical monuments dating back to the Victorian era.
+Downtown Providence also houses more historical monuments dating back to the Victorian era.